 - TEAMONE sheet

 By default you have no security defined when you start using TeamOne add-on in a new sheet document.
 That means all users can see the Global Settings and change the Security.
 On the Security tab you add user emails and specify who should have Admin permissions.
 Once you added your first account, other users will not be able to access the Global Settings and Security tabs, unless they are added on the Security tab with Admin permissions.

 Use Google Sheets sharing options to specify who can see your document and who can edit it.
 You can also use Protected sheets and ranges to control who can modify the TEAMONE config sheet.

-- -name (how it will appear in the sidebar, it can be different from the actual TM1 server name)
+- -name (how it will appear in the connection list, it can be different from the actual TM1 server name)

 - -host specify your TM1 server host FQDN

 - -port should be equal to HTTPPortNumber in tm1s.cfg file, you can ommit this parameter if using 443 (for HTTPS)

 - -server (IBM Planning Analytics Cloud only) specify your TM1 database name, case sensitive!

-- if using IntegratedSecurityMode 4 or 5 specify namespace configured in Cognos Analytics (usually "LDAP").
+- if using IntegratedSecurityMode 4 or 5 specify the -namespace configured in Cognos Analytics (usually "LDAP").
 Use "LDAP" for IBM Planning Analytics Cloud connections (as it requires a non-interactive user account).

 - When creating or updating TM1 connection in TeamOne Configuration, you can specify your TM1 -username and password, TeamOne will automatically generate and store the corresponding secret.
 Otherwise you can use Extensions > TeamOne > Tools > Secret maker menu to generate a base64 encoded -secret and set it manually.

 See how you can add ::tm1env definition to TEAMONE sheet.

 You can also use securitySheetName parameter, which will enable users, groups and permissions synchronization from the specified sheet.
-You can read more about this feature on Users page.
+You can read more about this feature on the Users page.

-When connecting to TM1 server, TeamOne will check if a user account has ADMIN security group and if yes, you will enable additional functionality in the sidebar, like Users, Logs and Processes tabs or TM1 console, TM1top and Compare models menu options.
+When connecting to TM1 server, TeamOne will check if user account has ADMIN security group and if yes, you will enable additional functionality in the sidebar, like Users, Logs and Processes tabs or TM1 console, TM1top and Compare models menu options.